-Note For AcGrace under Windows, cygwin's bin and usr\X11R6\bin directories must be included in your system path, i.e. "c:\cygwin\bin;c:\cygwin\usr\X11R6\bin;" without quotes.
+Note For AcGrace Windows, cygwin's usr\X11R6\bin under bin and directories must be included in your system path, "c:\cygwin\bin;c:\cygwin\usr\X11R6\bin;" without quotes.

 jEdit Editor

 This property defines the installation path of jEdit, used by SNAP for displaying ASCII data. jEdit is a pure-Java, programmer's text editor that was chosen for use with the SNAP system because of its stability and multitude of features.